evilpaper/partner-in-crime-go-by-example/README.md

-# Go by Example Partner in Crime
+# Partner in Crime - Go by Example

 Companion repo for exploring Go with [Go by example](https://gobyexample.com/).